Jessicavazm/JessicaVaz_T3A1/README.md

 ‌
 # Q10
-Arrays in JavaScript can be accessed through indexes.
 JavaScript has a rich number of methods available to manipulate arrays.
 Some of the most common methods will described bellow with JS coding examples to further explain the process.

-How to declare an array, myArr variable in the used in all the examples bellow:
+How to declare an array:

     let myArr = ["Jess", 31, "Melbourne"]

+Note: myArr variable will be used in the following examples.
+To not overcrowd the file, I won't keep declaring myArr.

 ### Concat() method
 This method add two arrays together and returns a new array